mklilley/mklilley.github.io/content/series/cold-fusion-lenr/_index.md

 +++
 title = "Cold fusion (LENR)"
-description = "A series of posts about cold fusion (LENR)" header_img = "img/series.jpg"
+description = "An adventure into the fridges of physics" header_img = "img/series.jpg"
 aliases = ["/research/cold-fusion-lenr"]
 +++